Sometimes life hurts.

 I learned the hard way that God is faithful.

-At the pinnacle of my career, a traumatic and life-altering event challenged my faith.
+It seemed like I had it all.
+But looks can be deceiving.
+My life as a devoted Christian homeschool family was suddenly upended by a traumatic and life-altering event that challenged my faith.
 I walked, stumbled, and crawled with the Lord through those painful days and learned lessons that continue to shape my music and my messages.
-With humility and transparency, I address issues such as loss, insecurity, discouragement, deception, isolation, and purity.
+With humility and transparency, I address issues such as loss, insecurity, discouragement, disillusionment, depression, shame and hopelessness.

 We serve a God who redeems and restores.